Donda: Release and promotion

 In late July 2021, a representative for West announced a release date of August 6 for Donda, which was later confirmed via both a Beats by Dre commercial and West's Apple Music livestream.
 A day prior to this, a pre-order for the album was launched on iTunes, revealing it to feature 24 songs, along with a release date of August 27, 2021, before the date was revised to six days later.
 Conflictingly, Apple Music displayed the release date to be August 15, before one set for five days later appeared on the service.
 On August 20, 2021, the service listed a release date of August 28, one day after Dondas third listening party; Thiam reaffirmed that the release would come after the event.
 A day before the scheduled release, Dondas release date experienced another pushback on Apple Music, setting it to coincide with the release of Drake's sixth studio album Certified Lover Boy on September 3, 2021.
 It was speculated across social media that the delay was intentional to increase competition between the two artists.

 On August 29, 2021, Donda was released by GOOD Music, distributed by Def Jam, succeeding several delays during that month.
 It stood as West's last release with the latter label, after his contract expired.
 "Jail pt 2" was originally not able to be played, showing up on the Spotify version of the album as an "unavailable" track, after DaBaby's manager had not cleared his verse prior to release.
 Hours after its official release, West claimed that Universal Music had released Donda without his approval and blocked "Jail pt 2" from appearing on the album.
 The song later became available on streaming services, including Tidal and Spotify.
-Universal Music denied having either released the album without West's approval or blocked the release of "Jail pt 2", with an anonymous source at the company calling his claims "preposterous".
+Universal Music denied both releasing the album without West's approval and blocking the release of "Jail pt 2", with an anonymous source at the company calling his claims "preposterous".